hasanShaaban/hasanShaaban/README.md

 # 👋 Hi there, I'm Hasan Shaaban!

-🎓 I'm a third-year student at the **Information Technology Engineering Faculty, Damascus University**.
+🎓 I'm a fourth-year student at the **Information Technology Engineering Faculty, Damascus University** specialized in AI.
 💻 Passionate about **mobile development** and currently diving deep into **Flutter**.
 🛠️ I build personal projects and freelance from home — solving problems and creating cool apps!